tajwarabraraleef/3Dpix2pix-for-prostate-brachytherapy/README.md

 # Centre-specific autonomous treatment plans for prostate brachytherapy using cGANs

-Keras/Tensorflow implementation of 3D pix2pix for automating seed planning for prostate brachytherapy.
-This work is published in International Journal of Computer Assisted Radiology and Surgery (2021) and will be presented in [IPCAI 2021](http://www.ipcai.org/).
+Keras/Tensorflow implementation of 3D pix2pix for automating treatment planning for low-dose-rate prostate brachytherapy.
+This work has been published in International Journal of Computer Assisted Radiology and Surgery (2021) and was presented in [IPCAI 2021](http://www.ipcai.org/).

 <a href="https://rdcu.be/cmKMD" target="_blank">Paper |</a>
 <a href="https://youtu.be/F5kOCjiZpR4" target="_blank" rel="noopener noreferrer">Presentation</a>